ibm-cloud-architecture/refarch-integration/docs/icp-deploy.md

 ![Brown on ICP](./bc-icp-bt-view.png)

-The Web app is packaged as docker container and deploy to ICP kubernetes cluster, as well as the JAXWS app running on Liberty, and the Gateway flow running on IBM Integration Bus.
+The *Cloud native Web app* is packaged as docker container and deployed to ICP kubernetes cluster, as well as the *Inventory Data Access Layer* app running on Liberty, and the Gateway flow running on IBM Integration Bus.

 The LDAP, DB2 server and the API Connect servers are still running on Traditional IT servers.
-The build server will also stay on-premise as it is used by multiple teams.
-This approach is to illustrate a real hybrid IT environment or not all the pieces run on cloud based solutions.
+The build server will also stay on-premise as it is used by "multiple teams".
+This approach is to illustrate a real hybrid IT environment (We do not need to proof that all the pieces can run on cloud based solutions).

 # Use a ICP instance for development
 We have created a single VM to host ICP for development purpose.
 The approach is to follow staging environments to promote the code.
-The detailed steps are documented [here](install-dev-icp21.md)
+The detailed steps to install ICP on single VM are documented [here](install-dev-icp21.md)

 # Common installation tasks
 There are a set of tools and configuration you need to perform, to connect to ICP master node to interact with Kubernetes cluster, docker private registry and helm charts Tiller server.
 As an example we are configuring the *build* server to be able to build the different docker images necessary for the solution to work.
 The figure below illustrates what need to be done:
 ![](devops-icp.png)

+A Jenkins server implements different pipeline to pull the different project from github, execute the jenkins file to build the different elements: compiled code, docker image, helm package.

 ## Install docker
 If you do not have docker install on your development machine, we will not describe it again ;-).
 See [docker download](https://docs.docker.com/engine/installation/).
 You need it on the build server where you have Jenkins or other CI tool.